Chrysolepis chrysophylla: Distribution and habitat

 Chrysolepis chrysophylla is endemic to the Pacific coast of the United States, growing from extreme southern Washington through western Oregon, south to west-central California.
 It grows in climax forests dominated by redwood, white fir, western hemlock, and Shasta red fir, or mixes of tree types.
 It may be an understory shrub, or it may codominate the canopy as a tree.
 Habitat types where the tree may be found include coastal forests, woodlands, and chaparral.
 In the western Cascade Mountains it grows in western hemlock forests.
 In the southern Cascades it grows at higher elevations but takes on a smaller, shrubbier form.
 It can be found growing up to 1800 m above sea level.

 Ecology

 The tree is shade intolerant, thus requiring occasional disturbances to propagate.
 Contrarily, the shrub form can tolerate shade and is relatively indifferent to disturbances.
 Older trees become affected by heart rot.

 The nuts are commonly eaten by squirrels and chipmunks.

 Uses

 The tree has a heavy, strong wood which is light brown with a pinkish tinge.
 It rarely grows in large enough quantities to serve commercial purposes.

-The nut is edible, having a flavor similar to the hazelnut or filbert.
+The nut is edible, having a flavor similar to the hazelnut/filbert.
 They were consumed by Native Americans.